hschickdevs/personal-site/README.md

-# This repository contains the web files for my simple personal website hosted at:
+# This repository contains the web files for my simple personal website hosted on [GitHub Pages](https://hschickdevs.github.io/personal-site/)